Club Insurance FAQ

 |Class 5||For non-FIS age groups, single trip coverage for the US only||14 days||$132.84*|

 Register for SAIP when you login to SnowReg and purchase your age category program.
 If you have already purchased your program and need to add SAIP please contact AOA (email@example.com) for a link for SAIP addon.

 This summary does not in and of itself provide coverage and it is subject to the terms and conditions which are set forth in the policy.
 This summary in intended to provide basick details of coverage that are fully described in Policy No. GTP 9425874B on file with Alpine Canada Alpin.
 In the event of any discrepancies, the actual policy will prevail.

 Athletes who have purchased SAIP 1,2,4 or 5 (out of country policies) are covered for accident or illness incurred whilst abroad and under the supervision of their coach or team leader.
 This extends past direct on-hill or dryland training however does not include activities identified on the non-approved activities list. i.e. high-risk activities, waterskiing, wakeboarding, skydiving etc.

 - Who should I speak to if I have questions about the SAIP program?

 - Do I require other trip insurance other than SAIP?

 SAIP covers athletes from the day of departure from their home province until their return (within the limits of each Class).
-Ski specific incidents as well as off hill incidents are covered.
+Ski-specific incidents, as well as off hill incidents, are covered.
 Specifics can be found by clicking here.
 Collect call numbers for claims worldwide can be found here.

 - In the event of a claim, are you required to declare other insurance coverage you may have?

-The coverage is excess any other valid and collectible insurance and in the event of a claim you maybe asked for details of any other excess Hospital/Medical or Travel insurance you may carry, including premium Credit Card coverages.
+The coverage is excess any other valid and collectable insurance and in the event of a claim, you may be asked for details of any other excess Hospital/Medical or Travel insurance you may carry, including premium Credit Card coverages.